 ISO 26262 Road Vehicles - Functional Safety

 Reliability Block Diagrams (RBD)

+Functional Hazard Assessment (FHA)

 extension mechanisms that are typically needed by the industry to apply the specification in practice

 Intended Usage

 The RAAML specification provides the foundation for conducting various safety and quality engineering activities including safety and reliability analysis methods.
 Besides the method support, linkages to the SysML model-of-interest are provided, enabling integration with and traceability to the analyses.
 The specification can be used for modeling safety, reliability and security aspects directly in the model or as a standard language to import and export from external safety and reliability tools.